stealthBS/demo1-repo/network jamming.md

-<h1 align="center">Network Jamming / Deauth.
-Attacking / Network Spoofing</h1>
+<h1 align="center">Network Jamming / Network Spoofing</h1>

-## Deauth.
-Attack on particular Wi-Fi client or the particular Wi-Fi network's all clients or all Wi-Fi networks
+## Deauth. attack
+(on **a client** of particular Wi-Fi's network (specific if have/know mac addreess) // on all clients of a particular Wi-Fi's network // on all Wi-Fi networks directly

+The **Deauth** attack perform on Wi-Fi (802.11) network only.
+It won't affect those people who are using internet via Ethernet cable (IEEE 802.3) i.e. wired cable.